Convex co-compact representations of 3-manifold groups: The classification of 3-manifolds admitting convex co-compact representations

-(see for instance~\cite[Proof of Theorem 4.4]{F2011}).
-Since $\pi_1(M)$ is torsion-free, see for instance~\cite[(C.1)]{AFW2015}, $\rho$ is injective by definition.
-Then $C_{\pi_1(S)}(h)$ (and hence $\pi_1(S)$) is virtually the fundamental group of a closed aspherical $k$-manifold by Corollary~\ref{cor:fund_gp_of_manifold}.
+Since $\pi_1(M)$ is torsion-free, see for instance~\cite[(C.1)]{AFW2015}, and $\ker \rho$ is finite by definition, we see that $\rho$ is injective.
+Then $Z_{\pi_1(S)}(h)$, and hence $\pi_1(S)$, is virtually the fundamental group of a closed aspherical $k$-manifold by Corollary~\ref{cor:fund_gp_of_manifold}.
 We will show that this is impossible.